MP White urges delay for Warwickshire 12,000 homes plan

 Half of the homes, planned to be built over the next 18 years, would be on land with planning consent in Warwick, Leamington, Whitnash and Bishops Tachbrook.

-Land for the remaining 6,000 homes has not yet been identified, the council said.'Not unreasonable'
+Land for the remaining 6,000 homes has not yet been identified, the council said.

 In his speech, Mr White said: "I do not believe it is fair that such a concentration is allowed in this part of the district and I believe residents in these areas are rightly angry at the sacrifices they're being asked to make for the development of so many new homes."

 He thinks the proposal should be for fewer properties and wants the local plan to be reviewed.